pombredanne/eris-contracts.js/README.md

     myNewContract = contract;
 });
 ```

+The manager lets you create factories.
+Factories has all the javascript functionality set up, and single instances are simply clones of the factorys template contract that point to different on-chain contracts.

 You may also create a new javascript contract and point it to an already existing solidity contract account using `at`: